Kinneloa Fire: October 27

 The Kinneloa Fire ignited before dawn on the morning of October 27, 1993.
 Andres Huang, 35, was homeless and sleeping in a small grove of pine trees adjacent to the Mount Wilson Toll Road, roughly halfway between Eaton Canyon and Henninger Flats, on the slopes of the San Gabriel Mountains above northeastern Altadena.
 Huang woke up cold and built a small fire from pine needles and twigs to warm himself, but the fire escaped the circle of stones he had lit it in almost immediately.
 He attempted to smother the fire, but it had grown too large, and Huang fled.

 Los Angeles County Fire Department (LACFD) Station 66, located at the base of Eaton Canyon, received the first call about the fire at 3:48 a.m.
 PDT.
-It quickly became clear that the incident, dispatched as the Kinneloa Fire, had the potential to become a major incident.
-The LACFD requested the assistance of the Pasadena Fire Department within seven minutes of the initial call, and shortly thereafter both departments entered unified command with the Forest Service.
+It quickly became clear that what was dispatched as the Kinneloa Fire had the potential to become a major incident.
+LACFD requested the assistance of the Pasadena Fire Department within seven minutes of the initial call, and shortly thereafter both departments entered unified command with the Forest Service.
 County firefighters arrived on scene by 3:56 a.m., reporting a 2 acre "creeping" fire in steep terrain.
 The Forest Service requested two helicopters for dropping water at first light.
 By 4:45 a.m., the fire was still only 3 acre.

-The fire's behavior quickly changed as the sun rose and the Santa Ana winds arrived.
+The fire's behavior quickly changed as the sun rose and the forecast Santa Ana winds arrived.
 Wind gusts of up to 40–60 mph spread the fire rapidly.
 The incident command requested air tankers.
 Around 5:30 a.m., the fire trapped and overran 15 firefighters on the toll road, though the deployment of fire shelters prevented any serious injuries.
 The fire moved down through Eaton Canyon, and evacuations in nearby neighborhoods began.
-At 5:45 a.m., the Incident Command Post near Midwick Drive and Altadena Drive burned over, and had to be re-established at Eaton Canyon Nature Center.
-By 6:00 a.m., incident commanders were ordering strike teams of five fire engines for structure protection.
-The fire reached the arroyo at the bottom outlet of Eaton Canyon between 6:00 a.m. and 6:30 a.m.
+At 5:45 a.m., firefighters' incident command post near Midwick Drive and Altadena Drive burned over, and had to be re-established at Eaton Canyon Nature Center.
+By 6:00 a.m., the incident commanders were ordering strike teams of five fire engines for structure protection.
+The fire reached the arroyo at the bottom of Eaton Canyon between 6:00 a.m. and 6:30 a.m.
 When it reached the arroyo, the fire split into two main flanks: one moved west towards Altadena, and the other south towards Canyon Close Road.
 At around 6:10 a.m., the incident command post's new location at the Nature Center burned over again.
 Evacuations were ordered for approximately 2,000 residents between Sierra Madre to the east and Altadena to the west.
 Saint Luke's Medical Center was included, resulting in the evacuation of at least 125 patients as well as at least 50 residents from nearby nursing homes.
 Temporary shelters were established at several local public schools, including Eliot Middle School, Wilson Middle School, and John Muir High School.